zulianp/learnhpc/courses/coding/2_parallel_execution.md

 ### Scope of OpenMP

 OpenMP is limited to user-directed parallelization.
 This means that the programmer must explicitly specify which parts of their code should be executed in parallel.
-The compiler and runtime system will not automatically parallelize any code that is not explicitly marked as parallel.
+Then compiler and runtime system will not automatically parallelize any code that is not explicitly marked as parallel.

 OpenMP is designed for shared-memory parallel computers.
 This means that all of the threads in a parallel region must have access to the same shared memory space.
 OpenMP does not support distributed-memory parallel computers.